siderolabs/talos/docs/content/configuration/userdata.md

 #### SA

-Kubernetes.SA contains the certificate/key pair for the default service account.
+``Kubernetes.SA`` contains the certificate/key pair for the default service account.
-This item is optional, if it is not provided a certificate/key pair will be generated.
+This item is optional.
+If it is not provided, a certificate/key pair will be generated.

 ```yaml
 security: